 17-18.
 JOURNALISM.-A study of the elementary principles of journalism; practice in writing.
-Open to a limited number of Juniors and Seniors, and, under exceptional circumstances, of Sophomores who are qualified to take advantage of the course.
+Elective for Juniors and Seniors who are members of the staff of the student college paper.

-- 19. Literature of the Romantic Period.
+19. Literature of the Romantic Period.
 Elective for Juniors.

 Three times a week.
 Credit, three semester hours.
-(See note to English 21) - 20.
-Literature of the Victorian Period.
+(See note to English 21.)

+- 20. Literature of the Victorian Period.
 Elective for Juniors.

-Three times a week.
+Three time a week.
 Credit, three semester hours.
-(See note to English 22) - 21.
+(See note to English 22.) - 21.
 Literature of the Seventeenth Century, with emphasis upon Milton.
 Elective for Juniors.

 Note:-English 19 and English 21 are offered in alternate years.
-English 21 will be offered in 1933-1934.
+English 19 will be offered in 1934-1935.